ScotGovAnalysis/CobaltDataPlatform/README.md

 ## Features

-- **Search and Filter**: Easily search and filter datasets by keywords, organizations, and resource types.
+- **Search and Filter**: Easily search and filter datasets by keywords, organisations, and resource types.
 - **Dataset Details**: View detailed information about datasets, including metadata, resources, and download links.
 - **CKAN API Integration**: Seamlessly communicates with a CKAN instance using its RESTful API.
-- **CSV Exploration**: Allows users to visualize and slice data from CSV resources.
+- **CSV Exploration**: Allows users to visualise and slice data from CSV resources.

 ---